japila-books/spark-sql-internals/docs/spark-sql-Dataset-typed-transformations.md

 `repartition` operators repartition the `Dataset` to exactly `numPartitions` partitions or using `partitionExprs` expressions.

-Internally, `repartition` creates a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc#Repartition[Repartition] or link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc#RepartitionByExpression[RepartitionByExpression] logical operators with `shuffle` enabled (which is `true` in the below ``explain``'s output beside `Repartition`).
+Internally, `repartition` creates a spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md#Repartition[Repartition] or spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md#RepartitionByExpression[RepartitionByExpression] logical operators with `shuffle` enabled (which is `true` in the below ``explain``'s output beside `Repartition`).

 [source, scala]
 ----